sgizm/SousChefSusana/Mission.md

 #### Mission statement
 Csonversational agency to answer the question: "What do I cook today?" in a smart and systematic way.
 #### Motivations

+While food is essential to life, cooking your own is optional.
+Cooking your own, however, can make one in better charge of life.
+Requiring a set of skills, knowledge, time and resources, "what do I cook today?" can be an unpleasent and tiring question at times.
+With an assistant, on the other hand, people can utlize the latest advencements of data science, create a personal cooking journey which is healthy and economical.
+There already exists many cooking assisting applications yet they often seem have high complexity.
+One can be lost, for instance, in the lake of countless recipes and intructions, with ingredients that are hard to retrieve and lack of tricks and personal preferences.
+Furthermore, existing solutions do not offer an retrospective analysis over one's cooking history and preferences.
+Motivated by these, we present Sous Chef Susana, that is an conversational agent designed to foster cooking decision-making, with the features including personalization, recommendations, and smart cooking tracking.

 #### Frustrations with other similar solution
 1. complexity: too many recipes, pictures, options
 2. non-realistic: don't have products, hard to get, not the season